 Recycling can be a fairly long process.
 It’s not like you put it in your bin and suddenly it’s a new thing.
 Debra Winter’s December, 2015, article in The Atlantic describes in detail how recycled plastic bottles enter a system where the plastic is sold, shipped, melted, resold, and shipped again—sometimes zigzagging the globe before becoming a carpet, clothing, or repeating life as a bottle.

 After the recycling is picked up by a waste management company, it is sent to a facility for sorting and recovery of items that can be resold into the post-consumer market.
-The rest, which is about half, is discarded and hers to the landfills.
+The rest, which is about half, is discarded and sent to the landfills.
 This is often the result of placing non-recyclable materials into recycling bins, but can include recyclable plastic items that haven’t been cleaned properly.
 In the United States, there are few facilities that recycle used plastic bottles; so bottles are likely to end up in Riverside, California, at CarbonLite Industries.
 Opened in 2012, CarbonLite is one of the country’s largest facilities, recycling more than 2 billion bottles a year.

 Typically, the recycling process begins with separating the plastic from trash and debris by pre-washing.
 Then bottles are sent through laser sorting machines to separate clear plastic and green plastic.
 Bottles are washed in a soapy formula heated just enough to remove labels and caps, then ground into cornflake-sized pieces, washed again and dried, and heated again to eliminate any contaminants.
-These recycled plastic bottle flakes (rPET) will be shipped to manufacturers in the U.S., China and beyond, and used to make new products.
+These recycled plastic bottle flakes (rPET) will be shipped to manufacturers in the U.S., China, and beyond, and used to make new products.

 The plastic flakes for new bottles, however, must be sterilized and tested to meet food-grade standards.
 Plastic flakes are melted, extruded as ribbons of liquid plastic, and shaped into smooth rice-grain-sized pieces.
 These tiny pellets will be sold to a manufacturer as raw materials for take-away food containers and plastic bottles.